ABOUT CAPERNAUM

 How did you discover Capernaum?

-I have worked with children for 12 years when I was the administrative assistant/executive assistant at a DME company.
-My previous job before starting at Capernaum was working for the Criminal Division at Hennepin County Courthouse as a court operations specialist.
+I have worked with children for 12 years while serving as the administrative assistant/executive assistant at a DME company.
+My previous job before starting at Capernaum was as a court operations specialist in the Criminal Division at the Hennepin County Courthouse.
 I really am glad to be working with kids again!

 What made you desire to become a Capernaum team member?